 Menstruation

-What happens inside a girl's body?
+What happens in a girl's body?

 When does the first period start?